Short Story III

 These courses meet in person and make use of an online presence to varying degrees.

-The application deadline for this advanced course is Monday, Sept 9 at 9am (PST).
+The application deadline for this advanced course has been extended to Monday, December 16, 2019 at 9am (PST).

 Course may be taken to satisfy core (Advanced) units in the Fiction Certificate Program, or as an elective in either fiction/creative nonfiction certificate.